MichaelCurrin/badge-generator/docs/development/tests.md

 ### Customization

-Note that from the CLI help, that _all jest command line options are supported_.
+From the Vue CLI help, note that _all jest command line options are supported_.

-To add test coverage:
+To use test coverage when running tests:

 ```sh
 $ vue-cli-service test:unit --coverage